-Andrew Youderian has built several million-dollar ecommerce businesses, so he’s an excellent go-to guy to talk about everything happening in that world.
+The host of this podcast, Andrew Youderian, has built several million dollar ecommerce businesses, so he’s an excellent go-to guy to talk about everything happening in that world.

-This podcast, unsurprisingly, features a lot of discussion about managing online businesses, but there’s also a lot of emphasis on how to get to six or seven figures with your business—and then grow some more.
+This podcast unsurprisingly has a lot of discussion about managing online businesses, but there’s also a lot of emphasis on how to get to six or seven figures with your business, and then grow some more.

-The podcast reminds you that the sky’s the limit, and it shows you how to get there.
-If you want to think big and take home a pretty good chunk of change too, this should be at the top of your listening list.
+It reminds you that the sky’s the limit, and it shows you how to get there.
+If you want to think big and take home a pretty chunk of change too, this should be at the top of your list.

-Noteworthy episode: Selling Physical Products with a 100% Remote Team
+Noteworthy episode: Selling Products with a 100% Remote Team

 Hosted by: Jenna Kutcher